ArkamFahry/OverDeveloped/dependencies/localhost/nibm/notes/nibm.dse.dbms.normalization.2nf-second-normal-form.md

 - But, Course_No -> Course_Fee this means Course_Fee is dependent on Course_No, which is a proper subset of the candidate key.
 Non-prime attribute Course_Fee is dependent on a proper subset of the candidate key, which is a partial dependency and so this relation is not in 2NF.

 ### Lets resolve the above 2NF anomaly

+>💫 Short Note
+>
+>If a partial dependency exists, we remove the partially dependent attribute(s) from the relation by placing them in a new relation along with a copy of their determinant

 we need to split the table into two tables such as :